invest-composer/composer-trade-mcp/README.md

   }
 }
 ```
-3. If this doesn't work, check the "[Spawn uvx ENOENT](https://github.com/invest-composer/composer-mcp-server?tab=readme-ov-file#mcp-composer-spawn-uvx-enoent)" section below.
+3. If the previous step doesn't work, you most likely need to replace `"command": "uvx"` with the actual location of `uvx` on your computer.
+   1. Run this command in your terminal:
+      ```bash
+      which uvx
+      ```
+   2. Copy the result and replace `"command": "uvx"` with `"command": "<The result of 'which uvx'>"`
+   3. Close Claude and re-open to reload the MCP server.
-4. That's it.
+5. That's it.
 Your MCP client can now interact with Composer!
 Try asking Claude something like, "_Create and backtest a basic 60-40 strategy._"

 If you're using Windows, you will have to enable "Developer Mode" in Claude Desktop to use the MCP server.
 Click "Help" in the hamburger menu at the top left and select "Enable Developer Mode".